MiddleRed/UmaEnhance/README.md

 #### `saveResponsePack`
 Save the MsgPack from server.
 Default `false`
 #### `forceClosingGame`
-Force close the game to avoid unexpected memory error occurring when closing game.
+Force close the game to avoid unexpected memory error occurring when closing it.
 Default `false`
 #### New features are in progress.
 ## Build
 1. Install [vcpkg](vcpkg.io) , [Visual Studio 2022](https://visualstudio.microsoft.com/) (or latest)